Pain Perception

 Transcranial Magnetic Stimulation offers a unique window into these aspects of pain.
 By stimulating specific areas of the brain, TMS can potentially influence mood and emotional well-being.
 This is particularly relevant considering the close link between chronic pain and mental health issues.

-TMS as a Window into Brain Function
+Transcranial Magnetic Stimulation as a Window into Brain Function

 Cultural and Social Perspectives on Chronic Pain